VikramShenoy97/Multi-Layer-Capsule-Network/README.md

 The above instructions apply to the other codes as well with some minor changes.

+## Results

+Results can be found in the Network Comparisons folder.
+One such result is displayed below.

 ## Built With

 * [PyTorch](https://pytorch.org)- Deep Learning Framework